 What if My Bank Won’t Accept My Power of Attorney?

 Others won’t honor older powers of attorney, but only ones executed within the past few years.
 This “staleness” doctrine is a bit perverse since clients are more likely to be competent and free from undue influence when they are young and healthy than when they become old and infirm.
-When the power of attorney becomes necessary it’s often because the principal has become incapacitated.
-Except when there’s a medical event such as a stroke, there’s often no bright line between capacity and incapacity.
-A newer power of attorney may have been executed when the client has already begun to lose some of her earlier abilities and independence.
+When the power of attorney becomes necessary, it’s often because the principal has become incapacitated.
+A newer power of attorney, unlike an older one, may have been executed when the client has already begun to lose some of her earlier abilities and independence.

 For advance planning, many banks or other financial institutions have their own standard power of attorney forms.
 To avoid problems, ask the ones where you have accounts if they have such forms and execute them as well as a general durable power of attorney.
 If you have a joint checking account with your attorney-in-fact, he can at least pay your bills as the joint owner of the account rather than in his role as attorney-in-fact.
 Revocable or “living” trusts, can help avoid this sort of problem with powers of attorney either because you have a co-trustee who can step in immediately or a successor trustee.
 Our experience is that financial institutions are more comfortable with successor trustees than with powers of attorney.
 You can also execute a new power of attorney every few years to avoid the “staleness” doctrine.